ddrakard/nonstandard/README.md

 A collection of things not present in the Python standard library.

+## Status

+Behaviours and interfaces can change between versions at any time.

 ## Developing

 Run all these commands from the project root directory.